Frank Bennett <https://twitter.com/fgbjr>_

 context test attribute takes exactly one of the arguments

-relevant context.
-This test is useful where complex logic is needed
+executed in the relevant context.
+This test is useful where complex

-to compose a particular element, which changes only slightly in the
+logic is needed to compose a particular element, which changes only

 <choose> <if context="citation"> <text variable="title" font-variant="small-caps"/> </if> <else> <text variable="title" font-variant="small-caps" form="short"/> </else> </choose>